The Spotted Deer: Summary

 The princess passes by the Copper Palace by the Copper Mountain, where no one knows the "Emir of Mount Kâf" (her husband), and by the Silver Mountain, where she is directed to the land of the Dews, in Mount Kâf.
 The princess stops by a fountain in a village.
 Meanwhile, her husband, the Emir, goes to fetch water from the fountain, and sees his wife.
-He turns her into a ball of yarn and brings it to his house, where he announces to his mother that he found a maidservant in need of work.
+He turns her into a ball of yarn and brings it to his house, where he announces to his mother that he has found a maidservant in need of work.

 The next day, his mother, who is a man-eating creature, gives the princess a broom decorated with pearls and gemstones and commands her to sweep a room.
 The princess gets the broom, but it "dissolves" in her hands.
 Her husband comes to her, uses a feather and the broom sweeps the room.
 The next day, the Dev-mother orders the princess to fill two vases with her tears.
 The Emir tells her to mix salt in water.
 On the third day, the mother orders the princess to go to her sister and get some musical instruments from there for her son's upcoming marriage.
 The Emir instructs the princess: close an open door and open a closed one; give the grass to a horse and meat for the dog; drink from a fountain of blood and wash her face in a fountain of pus; enter his aunt's house and, while she is away sharpening her teeth, get the bright box and flee.
 The princess follows the instructions to the letter and brings it to the Dev-mother.

 Finally, the Dev-mother decides to marry her son, the Emir, to another Dev-woman.
 That same night, the Emir takes his human wife and flies away on a flying jug.
-His mother goes after him in another.
+His mother goes after him on another.
 The Emir sees her and turns his wife into a poplar tree and himself into a snake coiled around the tree.
-The Dev-mother tells the pair he wants to give her son a kiss; the Emir, metamorphosed into a snake, spits venom at his mother's mouth and bites her tongue, and she dies.
-The Emir and his human wife return to her father's kingdom, where they learn the padishah died, but wanted his third son-in-law to ascend to the throne after him.
+The Dev-mother tells the pair she wants to give her son a kiss; the Emir, metamorphosed into a snake, spits venom at his mother's mouth and bites her tongue, and she dies.
+The Emir and his human wife return to her father's kingdom, where they learn the padishah has died, but wanted his third son-in-law to ascend to the throne after him.